ruthprudence/ranking-game/README.md

 ### Contribution

-Contributions to the Priority Sorter project are welcome.
+Contributions to the Ranking Game project are welcome.
 Please feel free to fork the repository, make improvements, and submit pull requests.

 ---